Philippe Saint-André: At Sale and Toulon, 2004-2011

 Two months later, Saint-André again went across the Channel to sign a three-year contract with the Sale Sharks.
-Unlike at Gloucester, his role as Director would be less hands-on and focus more on recruitment and development.
+Unlike at Gloucester, his role as director would be less hands-on and focus more on recruitment and development.
 While Saint-Andre was in this hands-off recruitment and development role, Sale would enjoy the most successful period in their history so far.
 In his first season, Sale finished third in the table, which meant they would face London Wasps in the Semi finals, but lost 43–22.
-Though in May 2005, they won their second European Challenge Cup when they defeated French club Pau 27-3.
+Though in May 2005, they won their second European Challenge Cup when they defeated French club Pau 27–3.
 Almost exactly a year later, after finishing on top of the table during the regular Premiership season, Sale won their first English play-off championship with a 45–20 victory over Leicester at Twickenham.
 Saint-André was given the opportunity to coach France after the 2007 Rugby World Cup, but turned it down when the French Rugby Federation rejected his request to have Brive coach Laurent Seigne join his staff. and so the job was given to Marc Lièvremont.
-In the 2007–08 season, Sale made it all the way to the semi-final of the European Challenge Cup, though lost to Bath 36–14.
+In the 2007–08 season, Sale made it all the way to the semi-final of the European Challenge Cup, when they lost to Bath 36–14.
 In December 2008, Saint-André confirmed that he would be standing down as director of rugby at Sale when the season was over.
 He was succeeded in the role of director by Sale's then head coach Kingsley Jones.

 After nearly two months of speculation on where Saint-André would go next, French club Toulon announced that they had signed him as sporting president, starting his duties officially on 1 July 2009.
-In his first season in charge, Toulon finished second on the table after the regular season, however lost to Clermont 29–35 after extra time in the semi-final.
-Toulon also made it to the final of the 2009–10 European Challenge Cup, but lose to Cardiff Blues 28–21 at the Stade Vélodrome.
+In his first season in charge, Toulon finished second in the table after the regular season, however losing to Clermont 29–35 after extra time in the semi-final.
+Toulon also made it to the final of the 2009–10 European Challenge Cup, but lost to Cardiff Blues 28–21 at the Stade Vélodrome.
 In his second and final season in charge, Toulon found themselves back down the table in 8th, with only 15 wins.
 However, they were only 2 points behind the top 6, who were on 72 points.
 Toulon made it to the semi-final of the Heineken Cup that season, but lost to Perpignan 29–25.

 In August 2011 it was announced that Saint-André would replace Lièvremont as head coach of France after the 2011 Rugby World Cup, thus finishing his tenure with Toulon.
 Saint-André was present at the club while some big names were signed, the likes of Jonny Wilkinson, Juan Martín Fernández Lobbe, Felipe Contepomi and Pierre Mignoni.